MycroftAI/mimic1/README.md

 TODO: Explain where to find voices, and how to obtain new ones.

-The `voices/` directory contains several mimicvox voices.
+The `voices/` directory contains several flitevox voices.

 You can also find existing Flite voices here:
   `http://www.festvox.org/flite/packed/flite-2.0/voices/`